-Like its logo with hidden eagle, fish and wolf, there are so many more positive aspects of the Outdoor Heritage Education Center than first meets the eye.
+About Us: Like its logo with hidden eagle, fish and wolf, there are so many more positive aspects of the Outdoor Heritage Education Center than first meets the eye.
 For more than 20 years it continues to play a key role affecting millions.

 OHEC (pronounced oh'heck) was founded in 1998 by avid outdoorsman, conservationist and mentor Mark LaBarbera to help pass along our outdoor heritage to future generations who were losing touch with the natural world.

 Mark's success in building the North American Hunting Club, N. Am.
 Fishing Club, Gardening Club of America, National Home Cooking Club, PGA Tour Partners Club and their respective magazines and TV/video entities opened the door to launching the Outdoor Heritage Education Center as a way to connect youngsters and parents with healthy outdoor activities.

-As Life Member of many sporting conservation groups, past president of the Outdoor Writers Assoc. of America and current Treasurer of the Natural Resources Foundation of Wisconsin, and current Executive Director of the Wisconsin Wildlife Federation; Mark has seen how the people most involved with outdoor activities are the ones who do the most to protect those natural resources they cherish.
+As Life Member of many sporting conservation groups, past president of the Outdoor Writers Assoc. of America and former Treasurer and current Vice Chairman of the Natural Resources Foundation of Wisconsin, and current Executive Director of the Wisconsin Wildlife Federation; Mark has seen how the people most involved with outdoor activities are the ones who do the most to protect those natural resources they cherish.